-Using a Personal Loan to Pay Tax Debt: Pros and Cons
+Should You Use a Personal Loan to Pay Taxes?

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 Personal loans can help you afford a hefty tax bill, as well as avoid penalties and liens from the IRS.
 However, personal loans can come with interest and fees, so it’s important to compare the overall cost of taking out a loan versus an alternative form of financing.